Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Display a WFS layer/README.md

 ## How it works

-1. Create an instance of `AGSWFSFeatureTable` with a URL.
+1. Create an `AGSWFSFeatureTable` with a URL.
 2. Set the feature request mode to `manualCache`.
-3. Create an instance of `AGSFeatureLayer` from the feature table and add it to the map.
+3. Create an `AGSFeatureLayer` from the feature table and add it to the map.
-4. Whenever map's view point is changed, call `populateFromService(with:clearCache:outFields:completion:)` to load the table with data for the current visible extent.
+4. Whenever map's view point is changed, use `AGSWFSFeatureTable.populateFromService(with:clearCache:outFields:completion:)` to load the table with data for the current visible extent.

 ## Relevant API

-* `AGSFeatureLayer`
+* AGSFeatureLayer
-* `AGSWFSFeatureTable`
+* AGSWFSFeatureTable
-* `AGSWFSFeatureTable.populateFromService(with:clearCache:outFields:completion:)`
+* AGSWFSFeatureTable.populateFromService
-* `AGSGeoView.viewpointChangeHandler`
+* AGSGeoView.viewpointChangeHandler

 ## About the data